yanniey/Coursera_Intro_to_Data_Science_with_Python/README.md

 # Intro to Data Science in Python
-## University of Michigan, Coursera online course
+## University of Michigan, Professor Christopher Brooks, Coursera course
-### 11/2016
+### 11/2016 - Completed on 04/12/2016

 Summary:
 Despite the course name, this is an intermediate-level data science course with Python.
-Familiarity with Numpy and Pandas libraries is not required, but is highly recommended, as the course does get pretty intense really quickly (i.e. Week 2)
+Familiarity with Numpy and Pandas libraries is not required, but is highly recommended, as the course does get pretty intense really quickly (i.e. Week 2) To be honest, this is a solid course for someone who has a background with Panda and numpy libraries.
+However, there is a big knowledge gap between the videos and the assignments, so it's challenging for beginners.

 Feedback: